-The condition under Section 14(3)(c)(i) is that the building or other work described in the contract is sufficiently precise to enable the Court to determine the exact nature of the building or work.
-To examine the question as to whether the scope of the building or work described in the agreement is sufficiently defined, the Court needs to determine the exact nature of the work by referring to the relevant clauses of the agreement.
+The condition under Section 14(3)(c)(i) is, the building or other work described in the contract is sufficiently precise to enable Court to determine the exact nature of the building or work.
+To examine the question as to whether the scope of the building or work described in the agreement is sufficiently defined, Court needs to determine the exact nature of the work by referring to the relevant clauses of the agreement.

-Another condition under Section 14(3)(c)(ii) is that the plaintiff has a substantial interest in the performance of the contract and the interest is of such a nature that compensation in money for non-performance of the contract is not an adequate relief.
+Another condition under Section 14(3)(c)(ii) is, the plaintiff has a substantial interest in the performance of the contract and the interest is of such a nature, compensation in money for non-performance of the contract is not an adequate relief.
 The intent of the Section is to make a distinction between cases where a breach of an agreement can be remedied by means of compensation in terms of money and those cases where no other remedy other than specific performance will afford adequate relief.”

 – Hon’ble Justice Dr. D.Y.
 Chandrachud, Sushil Kumar Agarwal v.
 Meenakshi Sadhu, [Civil Appeal No. 1129 of 2012].